Aerobic Capacity for SWAT Operators: Build the Base

 The intensity profile is intermittent and unpredictable.
 You cannot know when the transition from staging to action will occur or how long the action phase will last.
 What you can control is the quality of the foundation you bring to that transition.
 An operator with a high aerobic base recovers faster between bursts, maintains decision-making quality longer under sustained stress, and can sustain repeated high-intensity efforts without the performance degradation that low aerobic base produces.

 The physiological mechanism: high aerobic capacity means a larger proportion of energy demand even at high intensities is met aerobically, reducing the lactate accumulation that degrades muscular function and cognitive performance.
-An aerobically fit operator can produce more power before reaching anaerobic threshold, recovers from each burst faster, and sustains effective performance later into an extended operation.
+The point at which lactate production outpaces clearance has a name, the lactate threshold, and raising it is one of the primary aims of the training below.
+An aerobically fit operator can produce more power before reaching that threshold, recovers from each burst faster, and sustains effective performance later into an extended operation.
 The foundational physiology behind these adaptations is covered in depth in what is aerobic capacity for anyone who wants the full mechanistic picture.

 What Inadequate Aerobic Base Looks Like in the Field